ChrstphrHll/npc_gen/students/Remus Manchul.md

 year: 4
 guild: Burk
 partyID: 59
+tags:
+- Half-Elf
+- Rouge
+- Protection
+- 4th
+- Burk
 ---
 # Remus Manchul
 ---
 ### Description
 - 4th year Half-Elf Rouge in Burk
-- curly grey hair that's a tousled bed head, Pale Blue eyes, and Dark Brown skin
+- curly grey hair that's a tousled bed head, Brown eyes, and Dark Brown skin
 - Is Reserved and Strict, and has Perseverance as their ideal

 ### Organizations